wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-00  Session One Intros.md

 - We see various buildings, constructed from sturdy wood and stone, with buttressed walls and arched entrances.
 One such building sports a simple hanging sign outside denoting it as the "Inn" (ask Kerrie the name).
 Inside the warmth of the fire casts shadows on the aging face of an older tiefling man.
 - Ask Kerrie what Hawthorne is doing in the Inn, all by himself as the few patrons have gone to bed.
 - Thunder cracks outside and lighting illuminates the room for a short time.
 The storms have become routine to Hawthorne, but he likes to stay awake and helpful to any patrons who may not be as familiar.
 - Just as the lightning flashes again, the paper drake appears at the window.
-As it's closed, the paper gets wetter and wetter as it frantically slaps its wings against the window, trying to garner any attention at all.
+Since it's closed, the paper gets wetter and wetter as it frantically slaps its wings against the window, trying to garner any attention at all.

  - [ ]  **Alton Prescott** (Alex)